mshupliakou/cpp_learning/README.md

-# C++ Learning Repository
+# C++ Learning Repository || STILL WORKING ON THIS

-This repository contains solutions to various exercises from a C++ book(Stroustrup).
+This repository contains solutions to various C++ exercises .
+From different C++ books (Stroustrup).
 The purpose of this project is to prepare for my C++ exam by organizing tasks into separate folders based on different topics.

 ## Structure
-Each folder represents a specific exercise or topic covered in the book.
+Each folder represents a specific exercise or topic.
 The structure is as follows:
 ```
 cpp_learning/
 │-- Chapter_01/